outubro 23, 2004

 But even if we do that, how can a 'meca' elaborate connections between representations o human body defences of life (emotions) and an artificial mind that doesn't need the body to survive or avoid extinction?

 And now I arrived at my first thought about all this that in a way is in consonance with Schopenhauer philosophy.

-Without death in the end of life line, why exist?
+Without death at the end of the lifeline, why exist?

 because it enables you to quickly:

 • Pinpoint scientific, scholarly, technical and medical data on the Web.

 • Find the latest reports, peer-reviewed articles and journals that other search engines miss.